soroel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that locates a character in a string
+function that ges the length of a prefix substring